mjane668899/isobar-ui-coding-challenge/README.md

 ## Future Improvement

-- User Sign-up
+- User Log-in and Log out
-- User-icon show user profile details
+- User-icon will show user profile details when user click
-- Automated search bar
+- Automated search filter and sort filter
 - Individual course page for user to check out more in details
+- Cart-icon will show how many item were added into the cart

 ## Authors